VladPetrariu/GrindTime-Preview/README.md

 Copyright © 2025 Vlad Petrariu.
 All rights reserved.

 This repository is provided for preview and educational purposes only.
-No part of this project—including code, designs, or assets—may be copied, modified, distributed, or used for commercial purposes without explicit written permission from the author.
+No part of this project, including code, designs, or assets may be copied, modified, distributed, or used for commercial purposes without explicit written permission from the author.